RachelfromIreland/the-artful-rachel/README.md

 git clone https://github.com/RachelfromIreland/the-artful-rachel.git

 # Future improvements
+- Image placement: One of the errors flagged in the HTML coding was that the "height" and "width" of the images on the Home and Gallery pages should have a number but a percentage is listed.
+I tried several times to fix this but just made things worse.
+I decided to leave this code as is with the hope of fixing it in the future with some help.
+- Button elements: The second error I left was the button element being nestled within an anchor element.
+I changed this to remove the anchor element but just got different errors so am leaving it as is for now.
 - Commit messages.
-I’m very new to coding and definitely feel I can commit more frequently with more descriptive messages.
+I’m very new to coding and feel I can commit more frequently with more descriptive messages.
 - Work more closely with a mentor for guidance.
-I was assigned a new mentor (at my own request) before submitting the project and so the final project has not been checked by a mentor.
+I was assigned a new mentor (at my request) before submitting the project so the final project has not been checked by a mentor.
 I’m sure there are some areas I could have done better.
+# Disclaimer:
+The reason a couple of errors were left in and for my mentor change is because of recent health issues.
+This has been discussed with Student Care and I am feeling supported.
+The timing of this first project and the fact I've already been granted an extension just mean I am too late to ask for help to fix the errors I found.
+I will do much better with this in the future.

 # Credits
 ## Content
 Inspiration for the footer as well as style elements cited within the code come from Code Institute’s Love Running project.